EEN421/EEN421.github.io/_posts/2023-06-07-Purview-Sensitivity-Labels.md

 ![](/assets/img/SensitivityLabels/Auto-Label.png)

 # Define Protection Settings for Groups and Sites:
 We didn’t configure anything for Groups and Sites, this is a newer feature that does not impact this use-case.
 These can be left unchecked.
-Select NEXT
+Select **Next**

 ![](/assets/img/SensitivityLabels/Groups&Sites.png)